vlagorsse/codex-cli.el/README.md

 - `M-x codex-cli-send-prompt` → paste text into the terminal
 - Select a region → `M-x codex-cli-send-region`
 - `M-x codex-cli-send-file` → choose any file under the project
+- `M-x codex-cli-send-buffer-mention` → send an `@path` token for the current buffer

 5) Show all sessions for the project in columns: